usmanmughal11/i2c-library/docs/tutorials/integrating-with-laravel.md

 ### Set the Base Path

-Add the base path to your Shoelace assets (icons, images, etc.) in `/resources/js/bootstrap.js`.
+Add the base path to your i2c-Library assets (icons, images, etc.) in `/resources/js/bootstrap.js`.
 The path must point to the same folder where you copy assets to in the next step.

 ```js
 import { setBasePath } from '@shoelace-style/shoelace/dist/utilities/base-path.js';